vipinj/validic/README.md

 ##### CRUD Operations
 As a Validic Connect partner you have access to all CRUD operations.
-The gem supports all of these:

 **Create**
 ```ruby